 - Tatiana Toro (University of Washington)

-Description: Held every other year, the conference and prize honor David Blackwell, the first African-American member of the National Academy of Science, and Richard Tapia, winner of the National Medal of Science in 2010, two seminal figures who inspired a generation of African-American, Native American, and Latino/Latina students to pursue careers in mathematics.
-The Blackwell-Tapia Prize recognizes a mathematician who has contributed significantly to research in his or her area of expertise, and who has served as a role model for mathematical scientists and students from underrepresented minority groups or has contributed in other significant ways to addressing the problem of under-representation of minorities in math.
+Description: Held biennially, the Blackwell-Tapia Conference honors David Blackwell, the first African-American member of the National Academy of Science, and Richard Tapia, 2010 recipient of the National Medal of Science.
+These two seminal figures inspired a generation of African-American, Native American, and Latinx students to pursue careers in mathematics.
+The Blackwell-Tapia Prize recognizes a mathematician who has contributed significantly to research in his or her area of expertise, served as a role model for mathematical scientists from underrepresented minority groups, and contributed in other significant ways to addressing the problem of underrepresentation of minorities in mathematics.

 The conference will include scientific talks, poster presentations, panel discussions, ample opportunities for networking, and the awarding of the Blackwell-Tapia Prize.
 Participants are invited from all career stages and will represent institutions of all sizes across the country, including Puerto Rico.